BobLd/YOLOv3MLNet/README.md

 # YOLOv3MLNet
-Use the YOLO v3 algorithms for object detection in C# using ML.Net
+Use the YOLO v3 algorithms for object detection in C# using ML.Net.
+We starting with a Torch model, then converting it to ONNX format and use it in ML.Net.

 This is a case study on a document layout YOLO trained model.
 The model can be found in the following Medium article: [Object Detection — Document Layout Analysis Using Monk AI](https://medium.com/towards-artificial-intelligence/object-detection-document-layout-analysis-using-monk-object-detection-toolkit-6c57200bde5).

 ## Main differences
 - The ONNX conversion removes 1 feature which is the *objectness score*, p<sub>c</sub>.
 The original model has (5 + classes) features for each bounding box, the ONNX model has (4 + classes) features per bounding box.
 We will use the class probability as a proxy for the *objectness score* when performing the Non-maximum Suppression (NMS) step.
 This is a known issue, more info [here](https://github.com/ultralytics/yolov3/issues/750).
 - Image resizing is not optimised, and will always yield 416x416 size image.
-This is not the case in the original model (see this issue: [RECTANGULAR INFERENCE](https://github.com/ultralytics/yolov3/issues/232))
+This is not the case in the original model (see this issue: [RECTANGULAR INFERENCE](https://github.com/ultralytics/yolov3/issues/232)).

-# Train and export to onnx in Python
+# Train and export to ONNX in Python
 This is based on this article [Object Detection — Document Layout Analysis Using Monk AI](https://medium.com/towards-artificial-intelligence/object-detection-document-layout-analysis-using-monk-object-detection-toolkit-6c57200bde5).

 ## Load the model